-- 2.5.2.2.
+2.4.3.1.2.4.2.1.
 Gifts.
 Solicit or receive a gift, directly or indirectly, from any entity which holds a financial interest in the development, production, or sale of voting systems, or is otherwise impacted by the testing and certification of voting systems.
 Gifts given or received under circumstances which make it clear that the gift is motivated by a family relationship or personal friendship rather than position are not prohibited.
-Relevant factors in making such a determination include the history of the relationship and whether the family member or friend personally pays for the gift. - 2.5.3.
+A "gift" under these policies generally does not include items such as publicly available discounts and prizes, commercial loans, food not part of a meal such as coffee and donuts, and items of little value such as plaques and greeting cards.
+Relevant factors in making such a determination include the history of the relationship and whether the family member or friend personally pays for the gift.

+2.4.4.2.4.3.
 Program Enforcement Elements.
-Prohibited conflicts and practices shall be enforced through a written program which: - 2.5.3.1.
-Regarding Employees Involved in the Testing of Voting Systems. - 2.5.3.1.1.
-Annually collects standard information from each employee, including assets, debts, outside or prior activities/employment, gifts, and any work on voting system development sufficient to demonstrate compliance with Section 2.5.1. and 2.5.2. of this Manual.
-The information collection must also reflect the financial interests of those individuals (like spouses and minor children) whose interests are imputed to the employee; - 2.5.3.1.2.
-Requires and documents the review of information collected for potential conflicts and prohibited practices; and - 2.5.3.1.3.
-Resolves all identified conflicts of interest or prohibited practices prior to the employee or laboratory's involvement in the testing of any voting system.
+Prohibited conflicts and practices shall beare enforced through a written program which:

+2.4.4.1.2.4.3.1.
+Regarding Employees Involved in the Testing of Voting Systems-

+- Annually collects standard information from each employee, including assets, debts, outside or prior activities/employment, gifts, and any work on voting system development sufficient to demonstrate compliance with SectionSections 2.54.1. and 2.54.2. of this manual.
+The information collection must also reflect the financial interests of those individuals (like spouses and minor children) whose interests are imputed to the employee; - Requires and documents the review of information collected for potential conflicts and prohibited practices; and. - Resolves and documents all identified conflicts of interest or prohibited practices prior to the employee or laboratory's involvement in the testing of any voting system.
 Such resolution shall be documented.
-Resolutions may include the divestiture of assets or gifts, employee resignation from outside organizations, or the altering of an employee's responsibilities by prohibiting participation in Voting System Testing or the testing of a specific system. - 2.5.3.2.
+Resolutions may include the divestiture of assets or gifts, employee resignation from outside organizations, or the altering of an employee's responsibilities by prohibiting participation in voting system testing or the testing of a specific system.

+2.4.4.2.2.4.3.2.
 Regarding the VSTL or VSTL's Parent Corporation.